auraphp/auraphp.github.io/_posts/2012-07-13-contributing-to-aura-project.markdown

 The core team has direct push/pull access but still its a good idea that [Paul M Jones](https://github.com/pmjones) do the merge.
 We will discuss about the PR, why the changes needed etc.

 Thanks for being with Aura and we love to see your contributions.
-If you have any queries feel free to comment below or create an issue or talk in #auraphp irc freenode or in [https://groups.google.com/group/auraphp](https://groups.google.com/group/auraphp).
+If you have any queries feel free to comment below or create an issue or talk in #auraphp irc freenode or in [https://groups.google.com/group/auraphp](https://groups.google.com/group/auraphp) or tweet to [@auraphp](http://twitter.com/auraphp).

-If you are new to irc, you can use [pidgin](http://www.pidgin.im/) or [x-chat](http://xchat.org/)
+If you are new to irc, you can use [pidgin](http://www.pidgin.im/) or [x-chat](http://xchat.org/).

+Aura Team